carpentries-incubator/lc-litsearchr/_episodes/10-exploring-data-in-R.md

 ## Inspect and explore

-List inspection is very important and also fairly miserable.
+List inspection is very important.
 Before you can apply a function to every element of a list, you'd better understand the list!

 You need to develop a toolkit for list inspection.
 Be on the look out for: